pemfc-team-CMCGCY/surrogate_brittle_fractures/README.md

 # Surrogate_brittle_fractures

 A software implemented in FENICS Software to simulate brittle fractures is presented in this work.
+ParaView Software is used to visualize the results.

 If using this code for research or industrial purposes, please cite: